agentware/agentware/README.md

 # Agentware

-Agentware is an AI agent library.
-The agent builds knowledge base on the fly when doing daily job.
+Agentware is an AI agent library that builds knowledge base on the fly when doing daily job.
+With it, you can build chatbots won't forget who you are and what you like.
 Agentware has a client and a server.
 The client is the agentware library, which handles conversation, LLM execution, memory management, etc. The server is a combination of vector database and key-value database, which stores the knowledge base and historical memory of the agent.

 ## Main Features